gliese1337/Railyard/README.md

     .register({ type: 'function', name: 'xor', arity: 2, fn: (a, b) => a ^ b });
 ```

 The `parser.register` method takes an `OpInfo` object--either `InfixInfo` or `FnInfo`.
 Function calls bind more tightly than any infix operators, and are right-associative.
-If you do not provide implementations, the parser can still *parse*, but it will not be able to evaluate the parsed expressions.
+If you do not provide implementations, the parser can still *parse*, but it will not be able to evaluate or compile the parsed expressions.

 Note that, by default, functions with an arity of 1 (unary functions) are treated as unary prefix operators.
 I.e., `sin ( t )` parses identically to `sin t`.
 However, due to the maximal binding precedence of function calls, `sin 2 + 3` is equal to `sin ( 2 ) + 3`, *not* `sin ( 2 + 3 )`.
 Similarly, `a + - b * c` is equivalent to `a + ( - ( b ) ) * c`.